Origin : Gallifrey

 The Two Doctor’s time paths crossed again.
 Shot on location in Spain, this story was another muddled one and a little hammy but principally the charisma of both Doctor’s shone through.
 It was also funny in places – intentionally and otherwise.

-Season 22 began with Timelash-1985which summed Baker’s time up in Whoperfectly.
+Season 22 continued with Timelash-1985 which summed Baker’s time up in Whoperfectly.
 Good concept, messily executed, below par SFX and scripts being rewritten on the day of filming.
 The story itself had promise, H.G.
 Wells (famous contemporary Victorian Sci Fi writer) gains much of his inspiration from meeting the Doctor and going on an adventure with him.
 In the guise of a time corridor between Well’s summer house and the alien world of Karfel.

 Revelation of the Daleks – 1985 was gaudy, horrific, unflinching and extremely violent and re-introduced Davros stealing the bodies of the dead from a kind of rest home on ice, to rebuild his Dalek army.